AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 ![](./img/monetization.png)

 Select the monetization options that suit your preferences best.
-Use the [examples](./guidelines/monetization/#requirements-for-monetizing-add-ons) outlined in the guidelines for monetizing add-ons to help you make informed decisions about which options to choose.
+Use the [examples](./guidelines/monetization.md#requirements-for-monetizing-add-ons) outlined in the guidelines for monetizing add-ons to help you make informed decisions about which options to choose.

 If you wish to explore alternative monetization methods for your add-on, you may do so by selecting **Other** and providing relevant details in the **Additional Details** section.
 This information will be visible to Express users within the add-on details.
 We recommend clearly stating the pricing for add-on upgrades, any recurring fees, and any additional costs that users may encounter.

-Carefully review our [monetization guidelines](./guidelines/monetization.md)to get the latest information on Adobe’s requirements and recommendations for monetizing your add-ons.
+Carefully review our [monetization guidelines](./guidelines/monetization.md) to get the latest information on Adobe’s requirements and recommendations for monetizing your add-ons.

 ### Step 11: Create a publisher profile